CanalTP/navitia_image_manager/README.md

  - Artemis code and data is shared between host and docker image, allowing short edition - test cycles using host IDE and tools.
- - The database is hold in a separate docker image, allowing saving any db state for convenience or test purpose.
+ - The database is held in a separate docker image, allowing to save any db state for convenience or test purpose.

 ### Create and start the Postgres/Postgis container